 Then click Delivery in the progress header.

-- Select the radio button for Send Now, then click Review & Send in the
+- Click to select Send Now, then click Review & Send in the

 The platform and display type are dynamically updated in the dropdown menu

 above.
 You can also select a preview directly from the dropdown menu.

 - Click the Send Message button at the bottom of the window.

 If all has been configured correctly, you just sent your first push notification!
 Because the message was sent to Test Users, you should see the push notification appear on the mobile device(s) defined in your Test Group.
 If this is not the case, review adding your Channel ID to a Test Group and reattempt the tutorial.